mheap/nexmo-developer/_examples/concepts/guides/webhooks-setup/voice.md

 ### Webhook Timeouts

-If the answer, event or fallback URL is unreachable for a certain amount of time, or the response reading time exceeds a certain limit, Vonage will retry the request once.
+If the answer, event or fallback URL is unreachable for a certain amount of time, or the response time exceeds a certain limit, Vonage will retry the request once.
 Platform default connection and reading timeouts are as follows:

 Webhook Type | Connect Timeout | Socket Timeout
 -------------|-----------------|----------------